tingjoybits/Brush_Manager/README.md

-**Brushes Manager** is an add-on for Blender that helps you to create custom brushes, store them in a file and organize the library of various categories of brushes.
+**Brush Manager** is an add-on for Blender that helps you to create custom brushes, store them in a file and organize the library of various categories of brushes.
 It also has themes for brushes preview and this add-on makes easy to apply a new themed icon for your newly created brush and for existing brushes as well.

 Support Blender version: **2.83+**